About the Program

 Minority Biomedical Research Support (MBRS) Program

-The Minority Biomedical Research Support (MBRS) Program aims to help fill the nation's shortage of minority men and women in biomedical research careers.
-Minority students perform biomedical laboratory research for a salary at Rutgers-Newark, as a member of the MBRS Program.
-Eighteen Rutgers-Newark faculty supervise 10 minority doctoral and 10 minority undergraduate students performing research in their laboratories.
-The students develop their own research project, analyze and present their research findings at professional conferences, and co-author publications based on their research.
+The Minority Biomedical Research Support (MBRS) Program aims to help fill the nation’s shortage of minority men and women in biomedical research careers.
+As an MBRS undergraduate or doctoral student, you will be mentored by Rutgers-Newark faculty members to perform biomedical and/or behavioral laboratory research.
+You will receive a salary, research supplies, and travel funds to participate in scientific conferences.
+Doctoral students will receive full tuition remission.
+You will be guided to develop your own research project, analyze and present your research findings at professional scientific conferences, and co-author publications based on your research.

 All MBRS students participate in biweekly meetings at which they present their research findings and at which invited visiting Minority biomedical scientists present research seminars.